Wine Packaging Market Size and Share

 By Product Type: Bottles Lead While Cans Accelerate

-PET bottles secure niche roles with six-month shelf life thanks to ALPLA’s barrier layers, while pouches win festival share.
+PET bottles secure niche roles with a six-month shelf life thanks to ALPLA’s barrier layers, while pouches win festival share.
 Smart labels that satisfy EU digital mandates surface on bottles and cans alike, enriching traceability and reinforcing the wine packaging market’s omnichannel strategy.

 By Wine Type: Still Wine Dominance Challenged by Low-Alcohol Innovation

-Fortified and dessert wines embrace smaller glass to curb oxidation and align with moderation, while low-alcohol labels employ shrink-sleeve graphics to broadcast calorie counts.
+Fortified and dessert wines embrace smaller glasses to curb oxidation and align with moderation, while low-alcohol labels employ shrink-sleeve graphics to broadcast calorie counts.
 QR-code disclosures lift transparency and meet upcoming EU e-label rules, tightening convergence between wellness and the wine packaging industry.

 By Capacity: Standard Bottles Dominate While Mini Formats Grow